 But what is the meaning of encryption and how is it different from cryptography?

 Hebern rotor machine

-1917: An American, Edward Hebern, invents the electro-mechanical machine in which the key is embedded in a rotating disc.
+1917: An American, Edward Hebern, invented the electro-mechanical machine in which the key is embedded in a rotating disc.
 It's the first example of a rotor machine.
 It encodes a substitution table that is changed every time a new character is typed.

 But wait.
 There's more about Enigma.

-1932: Polish cryptographer Marian Rejewski discovers how Enigma works.
+1932: Polish cryptographer Marian Rejewski discovered how Enigma works.
 In 1939, Poland shared this information with the French and British intelligence services, allowing cryptographers like Alan Turing to figure out how to crack the key, which changes daily.